NVIDIA/stdexec/test/rrd/README.md

 ## Relacy tests

 [Relacy (RRD)](https://www.1024cores.net/home/relacy-race-detector/rrd-introduction)
 is a data race detector.
-It replaces the OS scheduler with an scheduler that explores many different thread interleavings, and logs detected races or assertion failures.
+It replaces the OS scheduler with a scheduler that explores many different thread interleavings, and logs detected races or assertion failures.
 Relacy can also simulate relaxed hardware by simulating old values of a variable as allowed by the C++11 memory model.

 Relacy requires a specialized build.
 In particular, it is a header only library that replaces the standard library and pthread APIs at compile time.
-Since it places some standard library includes, writing new tests may require working around certain limitations in terms of what the replacement headers and accompanying runtime can support.
+Since it replaces some standard library includes, writing new tests may require working around certain limitations in terms of what the replacement headers and accompanying runtime can support.
 For example, Relacy's atomic replacements cannot support `++x`, so the